cboyda/cboyda/README.md

 ### 👋 Hi, I'm Clinton Boyda

 I'm a University graduate with a degree in both Psychology and Computing Science [aka Cognitive Science].
-I have a keen interest exploring and building new solutions but most of my work is not publically available for download.
 I started in custom database development -> launched a SaaS CMS -> Directed Emergency Management -> now focused on leveraging analytics for better data-driven decisions and automation!

 Specializations include:
 * ✅ Exploring and Implementing Technology Solutions for my client's success